StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/custom-fields/remove-custom-fields.md

 2. {!includes/custom-fields-section-go-to.md!}

-3. Select :fontawesome-solid-xmark: next to the custom fields you want to remove.
+3. Select :fontawesome-solid-xmark: in the top-right corner of the custom field you want to remove.

     ![Remove custom fields](../../../../images/user-guides/analyst-corner/cases/remove-custom-fields.png)